shadialtarsha/lru-cache-nodejs/README.md

-# LRU (Least Recently used) Cache implementation
+# LRU (Least Recently Used) Cache Implementation

-A simple LRU cache implementation in NodeJS
+A simple LRU cache implementation in NodeJS.